-Our guide below will show you how to add a degree symbol to Google Docs by following a few short steps.
+Our guide below will show you how to insert a degree symbol in Google Docs.

-- Sign into Google Drive and open your Docs file.
+Step 1: Sign in to Google Drive and open your Docs file.

 You can go to https://drive.google.com to quickly access your documents.

 Step 2: Click in the document where you want to add the degree symbol.

 select the location for the symbol.